-- North Carolina regulates electioneering communications in a manner similar to the federal regime.
-The state's definition of an electioneering communication is any broadcast, cable, or satellite communication, telephone bank or mass mailing, that - refers to a clearly identified candidate for elected office; - with respect to the general election, is made after September 7 of that year, and with respect to any other election is made or transmitted within 60 days of the time set for absentee voting to begin pursuant to N.C.G.S. §163.227.2 in an election for that office; and - may be received by either: - 50,000 or more individuals in the state in an election for statewide office or 7,500 in any other election if in the form of broadcast, cable, or satellite communication; OR - May be received by 20,000 or more households, cumulative per election, in a statewide election, or 2,500 households, cumulative per election, in any other election if in the form of mass mailing or telephone bank.
+- North Carolina regulates electioneering communications in a manner similar to the federal structure.
+The state's definition of an electioneering communication is any broadcast, cable, or satellite communication, telephone bank or mass mailing, that - o refers to a clearly identified candidate for elected office; - o with respect to the general election, in November of even numbered year, and with respect to any other election is made or transmitted within 30 days; - o may be received by either: - 50,000 or more individuals in the state in an election for statewide office or 7,500 in any other election if in the form of broadcast, cable, or satellite communication; OR

-N.C.G.S. § 163-278.6(8j).
+May be received by 20,000 or more households, cumulative per election, in a statewide election, or 2,500 households, cumulative per election, in any other election if in the form of mass mailing or telephone bank.

-"Mass Mailing" means any mailing by mail or facsimile to 20,000 or more households, cumulative per election, in a statewide election, or 2,500 households, cumulative per election, in any other election.
-N.C.G.S. § 163-278.6(12k).
+N.C.G.S. § 163-278.6(8j); N.C.G.S. § 163A-1411(41), as modified by HB1029.

-- A "telephone bank" is defined as telephone calls that are targeted at a relevant electorate except when those calls are made by volunteer workers, whether or not the design of the telephone bank system, development of calling instructions, or training of volunteers was done by paid professionals.
-N.C.G.S. § 163-278.6(18k). - Any electioneering communication is treated as a contribution by the entity paying for the communication if it is coordinated with a candidate, campaign, political party, or an agent of any of the aforementioned persons, and the disbursement is an expenditure by the candidate or party supported by the communication.
-N.C.G.S. § 163-278.6(6). - Important exceptions apply to the definition of electioneering communication, including: - Communications made while the General Assembly is in session and which are incidental to advocacy for or against a specific piece of legislation pending before the General Assembly, and which urge the audience to communicate with a member or members of the General Assembly concerning the legislation; - News stories, commentary, and editorials distributed through newspapers or periodicals that are not controlled by political parties, PACs or candidates; - o Reportable expenditures, including independent expenditures; and - Candidate debates or forums conducted according to the rules adopted by the State Board of Elections. - A communication that proposes a commercial transaction that does not mention any candidacy. - A public opinion poll.
+- "Mass Mailing" means any mailing by mail or facsimile to 20,000 or more households, cumulative per election, in a statewide election, or 2,500 households, cumulative per election, in any other election.
+N.C.G.S. § 163-278.6(12k); N.C.G.S. § 163A-1411(70). - A "telephone bank" is defined as telephone calls that are targeted at a relevant electorate except when those calls are made by volunteer workers, whether or not the design of the telephone bank system, development of calling instructions, or training of volunteers was done by paid professionals.
+N.C.G.S. § 163-278.6(18k); N.C.G.S. § 163A-1411(93). - Any electioneering communication is treated as a contribution by the entity paying for the communication if it is coordinated with a candidate, campaign, political party, or an agent of any of the aforementioned persons, and the disbursement is an expenditure by the candidate or party supported by the communication.
+N.C.G.S. § 163-278.6(6); N.C.G.S. § 163A-1411(13b). - Important exceptions apply to the definition of electioneering communication, including: - Communications made while the General Assembly is in session and which are incidental to advocacy for or against a specific piece of legislation pending before the General Assembly, and which urge the audience to communicate with a member or members of the General Assembly concerning the legislation; - News stories, commentary, and editorials distributed through newspapers or periodicals that are not controlled by political parties, PACs or candidates; - o Reportable expenditures, including independent expenditures; - o Candidate debates or forums conducted according to the rules adopted by the State Board of Elections. - o A communication that proposes a commercial transaction that does not mention any candidacy. - o A public opinion poll.

-N.C.G.S. § 163-278..6(8k)
+N.C.G.S. § 163-278.6(8k); N.C.G.S. § 163A-1411(43)